CariusLars/ar_flutter_plugin/cloudAnchorSetup.md

    * Open Xcode, then right-click on Runner directory and select Add Files to "Runner".
    * Select ``` GoogleService-Info.plist```  from the file manager.
    * A dialog will show up and ask you to select the targets, select the Runner target.
+4. Enable Cloud Firestore for the project you created in step 1 (head to https://console.firebase.google.com/project/<YOUR FIREBASE PROJECT NAME>/firestore)